Reviews from AWS customer

 What do you dislike about the product?

-What I dislike about Postman is that it can become resource-heavy and slow with large collections or complex tests.
+What I dislike about Postman is that it can become slow and heavy when working with large collections.

 What problems is the product solving and how is that benefiting you?